top of page

 BESPOKE BREAST PROSTHESIS

-This project developed and piloted a bespoke breast prosthesis that is custom on the outside and the inside.
+This project developed and piloted a bespoke breast prosthesis for women post-mastectomy.
 The breast prosthesis is a perfect fit to the mastectomy site, ensuring comfortable wearing.
 The prosthesis is an exact replica of the residual breast, providing symmetry across the chest.
 It is light weight and soft, feeling like a real breast.

 public service innovation fund

-The Public Service Innovation Fund is a goverment aims to support innovative, technology-based projects from across the Public Service which provide better public services.
-The bespoke breast prosthesis project was given funding through the PSIF to purchase the equipment needed for the research and development of the bespoke breast prosthesis.
+The bespoke breast prosthesis project was recieved funding through the PSIF to for the research and development of the bespoke breast prosthesis.

 Read more here on Silicone Republic.